 D

 This large 11-16 comprehensive school with 1100 pupils on role is situated on the edge of a market town.
 It is a specialist school in technology and was designated as a training school in 2004.
 Pupils come from a wide range of socio-economic backgrounds and attainment on entry at 11 is slightly above average.
-Eligibility for free school meals is 5.1% which is below the national average, 1.4% pupils have English as an additional language which is higher than the national average but none are at the early stage of learning English.
+Eligibility for free school meals is 5.1% which is below the national average, 1.4% Is this the right figure?
+It seems low to be above the national average pupils have English as an additional language which is higher than the national average but none are at the early stage of learning English.
 17.2% pupils have Special Educational Needs which is below the average nationally; most of these pupils are classified as having specific learning difficulties, moderate learning difficulties or emotional and behavioural difficulties.
 The percentage of pupils with statements is 3.3% which is in line with the national average.

-The School is described in the most recent inspection report 2001 as ‘a very good school’.
+The School is described in the most recent inspection report (2001) as ‘a very good school’.
 Over sixty teachers were employed by the school at this time and evidence from the inspection indicates that they are well led and supported professionally.
 The CPD budget is shared between faculties who predict their CDP costs on an annual basis, bid for monies and then take responsibility for funding the CPD of staff in their particular area.

 Currently 16 members of staff are undertaking masters courses, 2 are undertaking the ‘developing leadership course’ and the ‘aspiring heads course’ with the Specialist Schools Trust.
 Fifteen people have undertaken the National Professional Qualification for Headteachers (NPQH).
-As well as being funded staff are given time to undertake CPD.
+As well as being funded, staff are given time to undertake CPD.
 An example of this is the way in which school development days were allocated to support MEd participation.
 School visits and observation of teaching are also important elements of CPD at this school that require teachers to be released during the school day.

 Discussion

+Aspects of each of the case study schools are discussed in relation to the four school cultures identified in the literature review.

 The Leader/Led culture

-The role of the CPD co-ordinator

-CPD co-ordinators tend to be more experienced teachers, often with other responsibilities.
-For example the co-ordinator at school A is an assistant principal.
-He is a head of department as well as being in charge of CPD and performance management in the school.
+The CPD co-ordinators in two of the case-study schools (A and D) described a culture which seemed leader/led.
+In both cases, the CPD co-ordinator held a senior management position.
+At school A, the CPD co-ordinator is an assistant principal and a head of department, as well as being in charge of CPD and performance management in the school.
 He has been at the school 17 years and is approaching retirement.
 He talks to the teachers a lot, but more to discover their needs than as a mentor.
 He sees his role as to organise CPD; to get a feel of teachers’ needs; to see that CPD meets the needs of the school development plan (SDP) and department plans.
 He says:

 “It’s all about practice based investigation so outcomes impact on individual practice.
 That way it transfers to the classroom.